emmercm/www/src/blog/linting-dockerfiles-with-hadolint.md

 ## Example output

-Taking the above example and removing the ignored rules, here's the example output:
+Taking the above example and removing the ignored rules:

 ```dockerfile
 FROM alpine:latest